tonyho1992/wax/index.md

 ---
 layout: default
+title: Wax
 ---

-# Wax

-_your toolkit for putting interactive custom maps on the web_
+Wax is your gateway into putting maps on the web.
+It makes it easier to use APIs like [Modest Maps](http://github.com/stamen/modestmaps-js), and documents, from the very start, the basics of web maps.

+If you're just starting out, follow along and by the end, you'll be a web-mapping pro.

 <div class='section'>
 <div id='intro-map'></div>